GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/beri_pipeline.md

 - **Resampling method:** the user must select a resampling method to be used when the analysis requires rescaling and/or reprojecting of the raster layers.
 See [gdalwarp](https://gdal.org/en/latest/programs/gdalwarp.html) for a description.
 This input will be ignored if there is no need for resampling.

 - **Aggregation method:** the user must select a method to aggregate items when layers are combined over time.
-This input will be ignored if there is no need for resampling.
+This input will be ignored if there is no need for aggregation.

 ### Pipeline steps

 #### **1. Getting the polygon of the area of interest**

 This step returns the polygon for the country/region/area of interest.
+If a country/region was selected, it pulls the country/region polygon using the [GeoBoundaries API](https://www.geoboundaries.org/), and outputs as a geopackage, projected in the crs of interest.
+If the user inputs a custom bounding box, it will return a polygon made from that bounding box.

 #### **2. Loading data from the GEO BON STAC catalog**